The Best (and Most Eco-Friendly) Mosquito and Sandfly Repellents for New Zealand

 4. SallyeAnder No-Bite-Me Insect Repellent Soap

 It’s true, we tend to put on our insect repellent when it’s too late.
-If you’re the forgetful sort, then you might find insect repelling soap, like SallyeAnder No-Bite-Me Soap more useful.
-Repel sandflies, mosquitos, fleas and ticks with this insect repellent soap that’s paraben-free, DEET-free and alcohol-free.
+If you’re the forgetful sort, then you might find insect-repelling soap, like SallyeAnder No-Bite-Me Soap more useful.
+Repel sandflies, mosquitos, fleas and ticks with this insect-repellent soap that’s paraben-free, DEET-free and alcohol-free.
 It is so safe it can even be used on infants.
 The list of active ingredients is quite impressive making a powerful insect repellent: eugenol and oils from cedar, lemongrass, geranium, mint, thyme, clove, and rosemary.
-Plus, relax knowing that the packaging is a mere paper bag.

-Check out the Sallyander No Bite Me Soap store on Amazon!
+Check out the SallyeAnder No Bite Me Soap store on Amazon.

 5. TerraShield Outdoor Blend Essential Oil

 Using one or two drops on your legs, arms, neck, etc., this essential oil blend is a powerful barrier and is totally natural.
-Use TerraShield Essential Oil with a diffuser to protect a whole room or pack it in your day pack to use on the go.
+Use TerraShield Essential Oil with a diffuser to protect a whole room or small area, such as around your campsite, and pack it in your day pack to use on the go.
 The essential oil is safe for the whole family, but if your skin is particularly sensitive, you can dilute the oil with other oils such as coconut oil.

 6. Insect Repellent Clothing